-We strongly encourage any stockholder interested in submitting a proposal to contact our Secretary in advance of this deadline to discuss the proposal, and stockholders may find it helpful to consult knowledgeable counsel with regard to the detailed requirements of applicable securities laws.
-Submitting a stockholder proposal does not guarantee that we will include it in our Proxy Statement.
+We strongly encourage any stockholder interested in submitting a stockholder proposal to contact our Secretary in advance of the applicable deadline described below to discuss the proposal.
 Our Corporate Governance and Nominating Committee reviews all stockholder proposals and makes recommendations to the Board for action on such proposals.
-For information on recommending individuals for consideration as director nominees, see the "Corporate Governance and Nominating Committee" section of this Proxy Statement.
+For information on recommending individuals for consideration as director nominees, see "Corporate Governance-Corporate Governance and Nominating Committee" elsewhere in this Proxy Statement.

-Verisign engages in a continuous quality improvement approach to corporate governance practices.
+We engage in a continuous quality improvement approach to corporate governance practices.
 We monitor and evaluate trends and events in corporate governance and compare and evaluate new developments against our current practices; we understand that corporate governance is not in a static state with regard to numerous topic areas.
-We seek and receive input from stockholders and other commentators on our practices and policies, and our Board and the Board's Corporate Governance and Nominating Committee consider this input when reviewing proposals to change practices or policies.
+We seek and receive input from stockholders and other commentators on our practices and policies, and our Board and our Corporate Governance and Nominating Committee consider this input when reviewing proposals to change practices or policies.